 Who is Prophet Adam?

-Prophet Adam (آدم) is the first human being to be created on this earth and is also the first Divine prophet.
-He is important in all Abrahamic religions, including Islam and therefore, the Quran narrates his story in various verses.
-He possesses singular and particular merits which will be addressed in the article.
+Prophet Adam (آدم) was the first human being to be created on this earth and is also the first divine prophet.
+He is important in all Abrahamic religions, including Islam; therefore, the Quran narrates his story in various verses.
+He possesses singular and particular merits, which will be addressed in the article.
 Some of the discussions addressed in the article regarding Adam (peace be upon him) are the following: